DaemonEngine/crunch/README.md

 quality, and several steps use a brute force refinement approach to improve quality.
 The majority of compression steps are multithreaded.

-The .CRN format currently utilizes canonical Huffman coding for speed (similar to Deflate but with much larger tables), but the next major version will also utilize adaptive binary arithmetic coding and higher order context modeling using already developed tech from the my LZHAM compression library.
+The CRN format currently utilizes canonical Huffman coding for speed (similar to Deflate but with much larger tables), but the next major version will also utilize adaptive binary arithmetic coding and higher order context modeling using already developed tech from the my LZHAM compression library.

-## Supported File Formats
+## Supported file formats

-crnlib supports two compressed texture file formats.
-The first format (clustered .DDS) is simple to integrate into an existing project (typically, no code changes are required), but it doesn't offer the highest quality/compression ratio that crnlib is capable of.
-Integrating the second, higher quality custom format (.CRN) requires a few typically straightforward engine modifications to integrate the .CRN->DXTn transcoder header file library into your tools/engine.
+crnlib supports three compressed texture file formats.
+The first format (clustered DDS) is simple to integrate into an existing project (typically, no code changes are required), but it doesn't offer the highest quality/compression ratio that crnlib is capable of.
+Integrating the second, higher quality custom format (CRN) requires a few typically straightforward engine modifications to integrate the CRN→DXTn transcoder header file library into your tools/engine.

-### .DDS
+### DDS

-crnlib can compress textures to standard DX9-style .DDS files using clustered DXTn compression, which is a subset of the approach used to create .CRN files.(For completeness, crnlib also supports vanilla, block by block DXTn compression too, but that's not very interesting.)
+crnlib can compress textures to standard DX9-style `.dds` files using clustered DXTn compression, which is a subset of the approach used to create CRN files.(For completeness, crnlib also supports vanilla, block by block DXTn compression too, but that's not very interesting.)
-Clustered DXTn compressed .DDS files are much more compressible than files created by other libraries/tools.
-Apart from increased compressibility, the .DDS files generated by this process are completely standard so they should be fairly easy to add to a project with little to no code changes.
+Clustered DXTn compressed DDS files are much more compressible than files created by other libraries/tools.
+Apart from increased compressibility, the DDS files generated by this process are completely standard so they should be fairly easy to add to a project with little to no code changes.

-To actually benefit from clustered DXTn .DDS files, your engine needs to further losslessly compress the .DDS data generated by crnlib using a lossless codec such as zlib, lzo, LZMA, LZHAM, etc. Most likely, your engine does this already.
+To actually benefit from clustered DXTn DDS files, your engine needs to further losslessly compress the DDS data generated by crnlib using a lossless codec such as zlib, lzo, LZMA, LZHAM, etc. Most likely, your engine does this already.
 (If not, you definitely should because DXTn compressed textures generally contain a large amount of highly redundant data.)

-Clustered .DDS files are intended to be the simplest/fastest way to integrate crnlib's tech into a project.
+Clustered DDS files are intended to be the simplest/fastest way to integrate crnlib's tech into a project.

-### .CRN
+### CRN

-The second, better, option is to compress your textures to .CRN files using crnlib.
-To read the resulting .CRN data, you must add the .CRN transcoder library (located in the included single file, stand-alone header file library inc/crn_decomp.h) into your application. .CRN files provide noticeably higher quality at the same effective bitrate compared to clustered DXTn compressed .DDS files.
-Also, .CRN files don't require further lossless compression because they're already highly compressed.
+The second, better, option is to compress your textures to `.crn` files using crnlib.
+To read the resulting CRN data, you must add the CRN transcoder library (located in the included single file, stand-alone header file library inc/crn_decomp.h) into your application.
+CRN files provide noticeably higher quality at the same effective bitrate compared to clustered DXTn compressed DDS files.
+Also, CRN files don't require further lossless compression because they're already highly compressed.

-.CRN files are a bit more difficult/risky to integrate into a project, but the resulting compression ratio and quality is superior vs. clustered .DDS files.
+CRN files are a bit more difficult/risky to integrate into a project, but the resulting compression ratio and quality is superior vs. clustered DDS files.

-### .KTX
+### KTX

-crnlib and crunch can read/write the .KTX file format in various pixel formats.
+crnlib and crunch can read/write the `.ktx` file format in various pixel formats.
-Rate distortion optimization (clustered DXTc compression) is not yet supported when writing .KTX files.
+Rate distortion optimization (clustered DXTc compression) is not yet supported when writing KTX files.

-The .KTX file format is just like .DDS, except it's a fairly well specified standard created by the Khronos Group.
-Unfortunately, almost all of the tools I've found that support .KTX are fairly (to very) buggy, or are limited to only a handful of pixel formats, so there's no guarantee that the .KTX files written by crnlib can be reliably read by other tools.
+The KTX file format is just like DDS, except it's a fairly well specified standard created by the Khronos Group.
+Unfortunately, almost all of the tools the original Crunch author found that supported KTX were fairly (to very) buggy, or were limited to only a handful of pixel formats, so there's no guarantee that the KTX files written by crnlib can be reliably read by other tools.

-## Building the Examples
+## Building the examples

 This release contains the source code and projects for three simple example projects: